The Story of Diwali Firecracker Industry

 From there on, the gunpowder technology and the associated pyrotechnical entertainment mixtures found their way to India through the Arabs.

 The late historian P.K.
 Gode wrote and published an account "History of Fireworks in India between 1400 and 1900" in 1950.
 In the account, he states that the use of fireworks in the celebration of Diwali, which is so common in India now, must have come into existence after 1400 AD when gunpowder came to be used in Indian warfare.
-The earliest accounts of fireworks being used in India are recorded around that time.
+The earliest accounts of fireworks being used in India were recorded around that time.
 Kautukachintamani, a Sanskrit volume by Gajapati Prataparudradeva (1497-1539), mentions the formulas for manufacturing firecrackers.

 Timeline of Firecracker Use in India